Get paid to sing and learn

 Berkshire Choral International offers a competitive, paid apprentice program for professional-track undergraduate and graduate students.
 It’s an opportunity for singers, accompanists, and choral conductors (all must sing) to intensively study and rehearse major orchestral works with eminent conductors.

-At our home campus in Sheffield, Massachusetts, this is a three-week program (July 13 to August 3 for the 2014 season).
-At other locations, it’s one week.
+At our home campus in Sheffield, Massachusetts, this is a three-week program (July 11 to August 2 for the 2015 season).

 - Five hours of choral rehearsals each day

 - Classes taught by our professional music staff

 - Private lessons and coaching

 - Master classes with soloists and BCI conductors